jhector/breakout/README.md

 ```

 From there it is just simple ROP which executes **system()** with */bin/bash*.

+Using **katana** we can compile the dwarfscript and obtain the binary data that needs to be placed inside the heap.
+Now we triggern an exception which triggers our DWARF code and we should get a shell.

 tl;dr we use the DWARF bytecode to set RSP to the ROP chain in the heap which pops RDI and executes system()